 CHR’s Standard Egg Donor Program (SDEP) has an innovative egg donation fee structure that is fair to both donors and recipients.
-In this program, egg donors are reimbursed based on the number of eggs they produce, while recipients pay for donor eggs based on the number of mature eggs they decide to receive from the donor.
+In our program, egg donors are reimbursed based on the number of eggs they produce, while intended parents pay for donor eggs based on the number of mature eggs they decide to receive from the donor.

 In most IVF centers performing fresh egg donor cycles, recipients pay a set fee for each egg donation cycle, regardless of the number of eggs they receive.
-At a fertility clinic or IVF clinic with this kind of fee structure, some recipients whose donors happened to produce fewer-than-average eggs end up having to pay far more on a per-egg basis, while other recipients ended up with far more eggs for their donor IVF treatment for the same price.
-Similarly, donors are compensated with a same set fee regardless of the number of eggs they produce.
+At a fertility clinic or IVF clinic with this kind of fee structure, some recipients whose donors happen to produce only a small number of eggs in a cycle end up paying a much higher average cost per egg.
+Meanwhile, other recipients end up with far more eggs for their donor IVF treatment for the same price.
+Similarly, donors are compensated with a same set fee, regardless of the number of eggs they produce.
 When a donor agency is involved, a significant part of the payment goes toward agency fees that the egg donor agency charges for managing the process.
 We saw this egg donor cost structure unfair to both parties and often unnecessarily expensive for recipients.

-At CHR, we designed our egg donor program fee structure to make it fair to both parties.
-This egg donation fee structure also makes egg donation more affordable to recipients who want to hold down the cost of egg donation can do so by limiting the number of eggs they “purchase.”
+At our fertility center, we have designed our egg donor program fee structure to make it fair to both parties and provide a more affordable donor IVF option to recipients.
+With CHR’s unique cost structure, recipients who want to hold down the cost of egg donation can do so by limiting the number of eggs they “purchase” for infertility treatment.

-CHR considers the commercial trade in human oocytes with considerable ethical concerns.
-As such, CHR does not derive profit from managing the process of egg donation between donor and recipient, and will continue to offer donor matching services as an unreimbursed courtesy to the center’s patients.
-CHR, therefore, will price the anonymous exchange of eggs between donors and recipients in its program at cost, and without profit margin.
+CHR views the commercial trade in human oocytes with considerable ethical concerns.
+Therefore, CHR does not derive profit from managing the egg donation process between donor and recipient, and will continue to offer donor matching services as an unreimbursed courtesy to the center’s patients.
+CHR, therefore, will price the anonymous exchange of eggs between donors and intended parents in its program at cost, and without profit margin.

-Once recipients choose an egg donor a deposit of $10,000 in anonymous escrow for donor reimbursement is required.
+Once recipients choose an egg donor, a deposit of $10,000 in anonymous escrow for donor reimbursement is required.
 This deposit officially reserves the chosen donor for a fresh cycle.

-Under this new pricing scheme, recipients can benefit from a fairer egg donation fee structure.
-A recipient who, under the previous cost structure, would “purchase” all mature eggs her donor produced, now has the option to “purchase” as few as 4 eggs up to all the eggs that her donor produces.
-If she purchases only 4 eggs, she will greatly reduce her cycle costs, while still experiencing an excellent pregnancy chance from eggs from a young donor.
-At the other extreme, recipients who want to purchase all of the donor’s eggs in a given cycle, likely, will have higher cycle costs than in the past but will not only have the advantage of a higher cumulative pregnancy chance but also the chance of having frozen embryos for future siblings to a first child.
+If she purchases only four eggs, she will greatly reduce her cycle costs while still benefiting from an excellent pregnancy chance from eggs from a young donor.
+At the other extreme, recipients who want to purchase all of the donor’s eggs in a given cycle will have higher cycle costs.
+However, they will not only have the advantage of a higher cumulative pregnancy chance from more eggs, but also the chance of having siblings in the future, using embryos frozen in the first donor IVF cycle.